Aredhele/Nemesis/README.md

 # Nemesis
+Projet : Nemesis
-Projet IUT BM S3
+IUT BM 2015 - 2016

-Membres du projet :
+The Nemesis project is a client-server game based on a role game.

+Project Member :

-- Remi PEREIRA
+  - Aredhele
-- Lucas PIERRAT
+  - Kariamoss
-- Mathieu POURCHOT
+  - Gaan25
-- Jehan MILLERET
+  - Pachobo16
-- Vincent CALISTO
+  - TheLordLoss

-Description :

-P'tit coucou de Math'
-2eme cc